Haramb3/groq-app/README.md

 # Groq application

-Groq application for testing the API
+Groq application for testing the Groq API

 ## Requirements